 TD Ameritrade vs. Fidelity: Online & Mobile Experience

 Fidelity offers its mobile trading options through a single platform.
 This is available both through the company’s website and its app, simply known as the Fidelity Mobile App.
-The Fidelity Mobile App is well designed for the mass market.
+The Fidelity Mobile App does a great job of meeting the needs of the mass market.
 Information is easy to find and the layout makes it clear how you can navigate and make trades.
 However, this utility comes at the cost of some customization.

 The Fidelity Mobile App does not allow the same kind of depth that traders can access through TD Ameritrade’s thinkorswim.
 While most of the same data is available, you can’t create the same degree of bespoke charts to compare this data.

 TD Ameritrade has developed two trading brands, both available through a web portal and an app.
 The first, which is known simply by the flagship brand of TD Ameritrade, is for casual and ordinary investors.
 It provides a full set of data, research and trading tools, and allows you to invest in all products offered by TD Ameritrade.
-The second brand, known as thinkorswim, is designed for sophisticated and highly active traders.
+The second brand, under the name thinkorswim, focuses on the needs of highly active traders.
 It offers features tailored to this specific market, such as real-time data and more in-depth customization.

 Finally, while you can trade mutual funds on the TD Ameritrade web portal you cannot do so through either of the company’s apps.
 You can do so through Fidelity.